spinner

 This mode may support both TWAIN and WIA depending on the manufacturers implementation and regardless of which mode is used, anytime the scanner default dialogs are used then the user will have the most control over the scanner settings as possible.

-In this mode the developer is responsible for implementing an image callback function and managing the returned base64 encoded image data.
-You normally would not want to create this callback function unless you are using mode 2, however, if this callback function is defined in your javascript then it will be called regardless of which mode you implement.
+In this mode the developer is responsible for implementing the callback function cScanTWAIN_OnAcquireImage(base64Data) that receives the base64 data..
+You normally would not create this callback function unless you are using MODE 2 but regardless of which mode you implement, if this callback function is defined in your javascript then it will be called.`

 Example: